DylanKojiCheslin/electron-clipboardmanager/README.md

 # electron-selection-manager

-A utility for electron apps to monitor OS level highlighted text data.
+A utility for electron apps to monitor OS level highlighted text.

 forked from and heavily based on [Electron-ClipboardManager](https://github.com/Skaryon/electron-clipboardmanager)